Soccer in Australia

-Soccer, also known as football, is the most played outdoor club sport in Australia, and ranked in the top ten for television audience as of 2015.
-The national governing body of the sport is Football Australia (FA), which until 2019, organised the A-League Men, A-League Women, and still organises the Australia Cup, as well as the men's and women's national teams (known as the Socceroos and the Matildas, respectively).
-The FA comprises nine state and territory member federations, which oversee the sport within their respective region.
+In Australia, soccer, also known as football, and to a lesser extent as "association football", is the most played outdoor team sport, and ranked in the top ten for television audience as of 2015.
+The national governing body of the sport is Football Australia (FA) which comprises nine state and territory member federations, which oversee the sport within their respective region.
+The season in Australia is played during the summer, to avoid clashing with Australian rules football and Rugby league which dominate spectator and media interest in the country.

 Modern soccer was introduced in Australia in the late 19th century by mostly British immigrants.
 The first club formed in the country, Wanderers, was founded on 3 August 1880 in Sydney, while the oldest club in Australia currently in existence is Balgownie Rangers, formed in 1883 in Wollongong.
 Wanderers were also the first known recorded team to play under the Laws of the Game.

-A professional national league, the National Soccer League, was introduced in 1977.
-The NSL was replaced by the A-League, in 2004, which has contributed to a rise in popularity in the sport.
+A semi-professional national league, the National Soccer League (NSL), was introduced in 1977.
+The NSL was replaced by professional A-League Men, in 2004, which has contributed to a rise in popularity in the sport.
 Australia was a founding member of the Oceania Football Confederation (OFC) before moving to the Asian Football Confederation (AFC) in 2006.
+The main professional leagues are the A-League Men, A-League Women and the Australia Cup however foreign leagues such as the Premier League, the Championship and the Women's Super League are also popular.

+The men's and women's national teams, known as the Socceroos and the Matildas respectively, compete globally.
+Australia cohosted the 2023 FIFA Women's World Cup with New Zealand.
+The Matildas finished fourth in that tournament (Australia's best ever performance at any World Cup, male or female), and the majority of Australians watched them play on television or at the stadium.
+It had a major impact on Australian sport, and the phenomenon is commonly known as "Matildas fever".